sumankr29/v3.7.0-Alpha-01/README.md

 A sincere thank you to:

-- User fahimfrk for device tree
+- User 'fahimfrk' for device tree[https://github.com/fahimfrk/lxx521_Dimensity7300]

 ---